andrewshadura/tnat64/INSTALL.md

 3. Run `./configure`, options which might be of interest (and that are specific to tnat64) include:

-	`--disable-debug`	This configuration option tells tnat64
-				to never output error messages to stderr.
-				This can also be achieved at run time by defining the environment variable
-				TSOCKS_NO_ERROR to be "yes"

 	`--enable-oldmethod`	This forces tnat64 not to use the `RTLD_NEXT` parameter to `dlsym` to get the address of the `connect()` method tnat64